 Besides its own research, the Department provides support for other research teams and projects of the Institute.

-The Laboratory is equipped with complete software for vector and raster data processing and analyses (ArcGIS with selected extensions; PCI Geomatica 2012 with Orthoengine module; eCognition Developer 9.2, ENVI, Agisoft Photoscan), as well as with equipment for position measurements (GNSS Trimble PathFinder Pro XRS, Geoexplorer 2008 XH both with sub-meter accuracy and Geoexplorer GeoXH 6000 with decimeter accuracy; and field mapping tool FieldMap).
-We also have Spectral Evolution Full Range Portable Spectroradiometer for remote sensing purposes.
+The Laboratory is equipped with complete software for vector and raster data processing and analyses (ArcGIS with selected extensions; PCI Geomatica 2012 with Orthoengine module; eCognition Developer 9.2, ENVI, Agisoft Photoscan), as well as with equipment for position measurements (GNSS Trimble PathFinder Pro XRS, GeoExplorer 2008 XH both with sub-meter accuracy, GeoExplorer GeoXH 6000 with decimeter accuracy and Trimble GeoExplorer Geo 7X with Centimeter accuracy; and field mapping tool FieldMap).
+We also have Spectral Evolution Full Range Portable Spectroradiometer RS-3500 for remote sensing purposes.

 - mapping both vegetation and particular species

 - study of relationships between flora, vegetation and environmental factors

 - analyses of spatial pattern and spatial relationships of studied objects

 - forest fires